ShanmathiVasudevan/SOC_2025-GPU-based-Ray-Tracer/README.md

 - https://raytracing.github.io/books/RayTracingInOneWeekend.html For the entire CPU implementation.
 We have done till chapter 11 here.
 - https://codeplay.com/portal/blogs/2020/05/19/ray-tracing-in-a-weekend-with-sycl-basic-sphere-tracing For the SYCL implementation in week3.
 - https://www.codeplay.com/portal/blogs/2020/06/19/ray-tracing-in-a-weekend-with-sycl-part-2-pixel-sampling-and-material-tracing.html For the SYCL implementation in week5.

+Thanks to my mentor Keyaan KR and co-mentor Aayush Borkar for their help and guidance.